 - The Safe Public Places Act – A Rationale for an Integrated Pest Management Policy for Oregon’s State Agencies

-- Read the latest version of the bill: Safe Public Places Act (HB 3364)
+- Read the final version of the bill: Safe Public Places Act (HB 3364)

 - NEW: Read our Eugene Weekly insert, “A Road to Paradise Soaked with Poisons“

 - NEW VIDEO: Video Press Release: Beyond Toxics’ state IPM bill, HB 3364, passes 8-0 in House Ag Committee (2 min.)

 - More on pesticide reform

 - More on Human Rights and Chemical Exposure